 Just 5km shy of Nepal on the Tibetan border, Shishapangma is the last of the 14 highest peaks in the world.
 Due to its location in the Chinese province, it is perhaps the least accessible 8000-er.
 In fact, the mountain was closed down to climbers by the Chinese government, citing safety reasons.
 At the request of the Nepali government, Nimsdai and his team were issued a climbing permit for Shishapangma by China for his mission.
 Here are some little known facts about the peak:

-Challenge yourself with these 14 peaks, and make the memories of a lifetime.
-If you have further queries on the 14 highest peaks of the world or specific questions on peak climbing in Nepal, then you can contact us.
-We would love to help you get out of your comfort zone, and push yourself to the next level.
-If you have any confusion about the expeditions, you can WhatsApp our travel experts at +1-860-593-156.
-Good Luck!
+Ready to challenge yourself with these 14 peaks and make memories of a lifetime?
+If you have any questions about the 14 highest peaks in the world or peak climbing in Nepal, don’t hesitate to contact us.
+We’re here to help you step out of your comfort zone and take your climbing to the next level.
+If you’re feeling unsure about the expeditions, our travel experts are just a WhatsApp message away at +1-860-593-156.
+Good luck on your journey!